colinpollock/sonorant/README.md

 1. Create and source a virtualenv. `python3 -m venv .venv && source .venv/bin/activate`
 2. Upgrade pip. `pip install --upgrade pip`
 3. Install dependencies. `pip install -r requirements/development.txt`
+4. Set environment variables for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, for an AWS user that has access to AmazonPollyReadOnlyAccess.
+Note that this will result in billable usage of AWS Polly, even when just running unit tests since I haven't mocked it out.
-4. Run tests to make sure everything is working. `make test`
+5. Run tests to make sure everything is working. `make test`

 To run the interactive app:
 1. Start the Flask server. `make runserver`